mtmanning93/craft-front/testing.md

 however not just available in the Chrome browser therefore it was important to test it across a number of different browsers, the browser tests included:

-Chrome (Development) Firefox Edge
+* Chrome (Development)
+* Firefox
+* Edge

-Finally I tested the browser compatability is Safari, worrryingly it didnt work as expected, when logging in to the site it just kept redirecting me back to the login form, although the 'successful log' message was displayed each time.
+Finally I tested the browser compatability is Safari, worryingly it didnt work as expected, when logging in to the site it just kept redirecting me back to the login form, although the 'successful log' message was displayed each time.
 This issue is due to the “Prevent Cross-Site Tracking” settings in safari.
 Whilst the